-For organizations using Office 365 (now Microsoft 365) or Microsoft Exchange, creating reply templates is not possible.
+Creating reply templates is impossible for organizations using Office 365 (now Microsoft 365) or Microsoft Exchange.
 These only come with a function designed for plain-text messaging such as an email disclaimer.

 For those on G Suite (now Google Workspace), replies are created in the same way as in Gmail.
 This again means that signatures can only be updated by each user individually.

-No matter which method you use, email signatures are either impossible to control or too time consuming to manage.
-By choosing an Exclaimer email signature management solution, you can design and deploy consistent signatures for all users.
+No matter which method you use, email signatures are either impossible to control or too time-consuming to manage.
+You can design and deploy consistent signatures for all users by choosing an Exclaimer email signature management solution.
 You’ll easily be able to create high-quality email signature replies for your business needs.

 Ready to get started?